reytoms/Portfolio/README.md

 Hi!
 My name is Reyma and I use the she/her pronoun.
 I am a graduate student in Information Security and Policy Management @ CMU.
 I am so glad you've visited my page!

-Fun fact: I've represented my country in the Youth Asian Games and Youth Olympics.
+Fun fact: I've represented my country at the Youth Olympics, and let the National Anthem play at various other international grounds.
 In case I am not reachable over the phone or a text message, you will find me at the gym.
-I embrace differences in race, color and ethnicity - everything unique to us makes us beautiful together!
 I believe in colours.
 I trust that they add life to pretty much everything.
+I embrace differences in race, color and ethnicity - everything unique to us makes us beautiful together!
 I am a passionate Information Security Professional with about 5 years of work experience.
 In other words, I have a lot of data to conceal, yet stories to share ;)

 ##*What I hope to learn*